-Channel Aux pre/post settings Factory default is Aux 1-4 = switched, Aux 5-6 = switched You can change these settings for different combinations of pre/post or switched auxes by repositioning the links.
+Channel Aux pre/post settings Factory default is Aux 1-2 = pre-fade, Aux 3-4 = switched, Aux 5-6 = post-fade.
+You can change these settings for different combinations of pre/post or switched auxes by repositioning the links.
 Refer to the system block diagram to explore the possibilities.
 Make sure you set all mono and stereo channels the same.
+Before you make your choice, consider whether you want to use AUX5 or 5/6 for the internal effects (should be post) and/or AUX6 to feed aux fed subs (also post).
 We recommend you only change these settings if absolutely necessary.

 Stereo/Mono aux source The stereo channels can feed the auxes with a mono sum of L+R, or be configured so that L feeds the odd numbered auxes, and R the even.
 This is preferred when using odd/even auxes as stereo pairs.
 Factory default is the mono setting.
-Note that you should also set the EXT1 stereo/mono jumper to the same position.
+Note that you should also set the ST1 (ST5) stereo/mono jumper to the same position.

-EXT1 stereo/mono aux source The return channel EXT1 feeds Auxes 1-4 with a mono sum of the stereo signal.
+Effects return stereo/mono aux source The return channel ST1 (5) feeds Auxes 1-4 with a mono sum of the stereo signal.
 If you are working with stereo auxes you can reconfigure this for stereo with L feeding Auxes 1, 3 and R feeding Auxes 2, 4.
 The jumper is found behind the AUX2 send control.